 The B-WET (Bay Watershed Education and Training) Chesapeake Program publishes its Federal Funding Opportunity (FFO) on Grants.gov.
 The FFO contains all the information needed to apply for a B-WET grant and includes information to assist applicants in aligning their project proposal to current program priorities.

 Proposals must also support the NOAA Education Strategic Plan and the Environmental Literacy Goals and Outcomes of the Chesapeake Bay Program.

-Proposals for FY16 funding must address at least one of several target priorities:
+Proposals for FY17 funding must address at least one of several target priorities:

-- Systemic MWEE Implementation: These programs will strive to reach the entire student and teacher population in one or more grades in an entire school system or recognized subunit of a school system with meaningful watershed educational experiences—“MWEEs.”
+- Systemic MWEE Implementation: Projects submitted under this priority strive to reach the entire student and teacher population in one or more grades in an entire school system or recognized sub-unit of a school system with meaningful watershed educational experiences—“MWEEs.”

 Eligible Organizations: K-12 public and independent schools and school systems, institutions of higher education, community-based and nonprofit organizations, state or local government agencies, interstate agencies, and Indian tribal governments

 Grant Process at the NOAA Chesapeake Bay Office